prasannpatil1999/Pizza-Sales-Data-Analysis-Project-Using-MySQL/README.md

 | Chicken         | 11050  |

--- Q7: Determine the distribution of orders by hour of the day.
+-- Q7: Determine the distribution of orders by hour of the day?.
 ````sql
 select HOUR(time) AS hours,count(*) as count_of_orders
 from orders